-I would argue that when you are busy being productive, you're doing those activities that are going to move the needle like writing a blog post, creating a podcast episode, creating a YouTube video, writing your book, or learning how to do your craft better.
+I would argue that when you are busy being productive, you're doing those activities that will move the needle, like writing a blog post, creating a podcast episode, creating a YouTube video, writing your book, or learning how to do your craft better.

 Take email.
-I only check my email once or twice a day.
-I don't leave the tab open on my computer.
+I only check my email once or twice a day, and I don't leave the tab open on my computer.
 And I certainly don't have email notifications enabled on my phone.
 Why?
 It could become a rabbit trail as I go through my email inbox.

 Remember, you can be busy and be productive.
 But just because you're busy, doesn't mean you are productive.